1. Detect Age-Related Illness Early

 Like Alzheimer’s in humans, Canine Cognitive Dysfunction can cause disorientation, house training regression, sleep changes, and altered behaviour, often leading to increased agitation.

-• Report any major behaviour changes to your vet.
+• Report any major behaviour changes to your Vet.

 • Consider senior diets and supplements with Veterinary guidance.